Towards a Multimodal Charging Network: Joint Planning of Charging Stations and Battery Swapping Stations for Electrified Ride-Hailing Fleets: Mathematical Formulation

-where $1 - \sum_{j=0}^B G(W,j)$ represents the probability that the queue is not full.
+where $1 - \sum_{j=0}^B G(K,j)$ represents the probability that the queue is not full.
 Hence, the average waiting time at battery swapping stations is given by

-Due to the limited queue capacity, new-coming EVs at battery swapping stations could be blocked with a chance of $\sum_{j=0}^B G(W,j)$ and thus need to be dispatched to charging stations.
-However, this is not the primary focus of this work.
-To prevent the case of a full queue, we can choose a sufficiently large queue capacity $W$ such that the blocking rate is negligible for any EV arrival rate in a practical range.
-As shown in \ref{appendix:queuing models}, the blocking rate becomes nonnegligible only when swapping demand at each battery swapping station is very high.
-In this case, the waiting time is prohibitively long, which deters the platform from sending so many EVs for battery swapping.
-At equilibrium, swapping demand will be regulated in a reasonable regime so that facilities are not congested and the blocking rate is insignificant.
+In this study, charging and battery swapping queues are both considered finite.
+As a result, an EV would have to seek an alternative location and mode for recharging if the queue is full upon its arrival.
+However, it is important to note that we assume a large queue capacity in this study to prevent the case of a full queue.
+This consideration is based on the observation that drivers do not necessarily wait exactly at the stations, as these stations might have limited space to accommodate a long queue.
+Instead, drivers can wait in the vicinity of the charging facilities, such as roadside parking spaces or nearby parking lots, where a significantly larger number of vehicles can be held in queue.
+With a large queue capacity, the blocking rate is negligible for any EV arrival rate in a practical range.
+We show in \ref{appendix:queueing model} that the blocking rate becomes nonnegligible only when demand at each station is very high.
+In this case, the waiting time is prohibitively long, which deters EVs from using the facility at equilibrium.
+To avoid this, we further enforce the following constraint: